Harry felt eleven again.

 Harry blinked.
 For a moment, he wasn't sure he'd heard right.
 Of all the things George might have said up here—plans for a prank, a new joke product, an elaborate theory about gnomes forming a union—that hadn't been on the list.

-"Blimey," he said when his voice returned to him.
+"Blimey."
+His voice finally returned to him.
 "I… I'm really happy for you, George.
 She's lucky."

 George's smile softened, and it took on something quieter.
 Something truer.